BrechtWts/SuffixTransformerNetwork/README.md

 The SEP-LSTM benchmark is trained for next event prediction only.
 The training procedure was entirely based on the best parameters reported by Tax et al. This includes their optimizer, learning rate scheduler, selection procedure, stopping condition and initial learning rate.

 #### SEP-LSTM - Inference
 After training, SEP-LSTM is deployed for suffix generation by means of an iterative external feedback loop, which decodes each next activity and next timestamp prediction into an additional prefix event token, which can then be fed to the model again, as if it were a completely new instance.
 For a more detailed explanation of this iterative feedback loop, please refer to [Appendix B - AR Inference with SEP-LSTM: External Iterative Feedback Loop](#appendix-b---ar-inference-with-sep-lstm-external-iterative-feedback-loop).
-After having predicted the $\mathit{EOS}$ token as the next activity, the iterative feedback loop ends, and an additional remaining runtime prediction is derived from summing the elapsed time predictions, i.e. $\hat{r}_k \ = \ \sum_{i=1}^{D-1}\hat{t}_{k+i}^p$.
+After having predicted the $\mathit{EOS}$ token as the next activity, the iterative feedback loop ends, and an additional remaining runtime prediction is derived from summing the elapsed time predictions, i.e. $\hat{r} _ k  =  \sum^{D-1}_{i=1} \hat{t} _ {k+i}^p$.

 > **NOTE**:
 >